Arménio Vieira

+Poetry

 Three of his poems— Lisboa (1971), Quiproquo and Ser tigre— can be found on the CD Poesia de Cabo Verde e Sete Poemas de Sebastião da Gama by Afonso Dias.

 He won the Camões Prize in 2009 on the work O Poema, a Viagem, o Sonho.

 His poems were celebrated by Mito Elias (also simply as Mito) in Praia and Mindelo in 2011.

 He started a series of "versions of books, poetic and miscellaneous notes" in June 2013 with O Brumário, later Derivações do Brumário and recently Fantasmas e Fantasias do Brumário in 2014.